 Key points to remember: put the oil-fill cap back on and don’t drive forward while watching the rear-view mirror.
 (Would you believe it?
 On yet another occasion I was watching someone in the rear-view mirror to make sure they were still following me and I nicked a deer.)

-Last year I got a call from a friend whose car was making “a funny noise.”
+Last year I got a call from a friend whose car was making a “funny” noise.
 He wondered if I could diagnose it.
 I drove to town and listened to the noise.
 It sounded like the engine was hollow, like there wasn’t any oil in it.
 He said he’d just changed the oil, but when we checked, it was three quarts low.
-Since the drain plug was on tight and there was no evidence of leaking, we chalked it up to not paying attention to how many quarts he’d installed.
-Fortunately he only drove it the one day like that.
+Since the drain plug was on tightly and there was no evidence of leaking, we chalked it up to not paying attention to how many quarts he’d installed.
+Fortunately he only drove it one day like that.

 I think there’s a more serious mistake you can make involving the plug.

-It’s more common than you think in the quick lube world since employees in a hurry can become careless.
+It’s more common than you think in the quick-lube world since employees in a hurry can become careless.
 At a quick-lube convention workshop once, a speaker reported that two to three percent of drain plugs at one chain of quick lubes were mis-threaded or stripped.
 The result is a slow leak and a not-so-easy fix.
 Be careful when reinstalling the drain plug.

-Changing your own oil isn’t rocket science.
+Performing a DIY oil change isn’t rocket science.
 In fact, it can offer a great deal of satisfaction at a job well done…provided you don’t make any of the mistakes I listed here.